What Are the Key Differences Between AGM and Lead-Acid Batteries?

 Conclusion

 Yes, if the charging system supports AGM voltage requirements.
-Upgrade the charger if needed to avoid overcharging.
+Adjust the charger if necessary to prevent overcharging.

 Yes.
-Sealed construction prevents acid leaks and hydrogen gas emissions, making AGM safer for indoor and mobile use.
+Their sealed construction prevents acid leaks and gas emissions, making them safer for indoor and mobile applications.